eendebakpt/oapackage/docs/properties.rst

 --------------

-For orthogonal arrays and conference designs we can calculate model matrices (also called [design matrices](https://en.wikipedia.org/wiki/Design_matrix)).
+For orthogonal arrays and conference designs we can calculate model matrices (also called `design matrices <https://en.wikipedia.org/wiki/Design_matrix>`_).
 For 2-level orthogonal arrays the array is converted to a -1,+1 array and then the model matrix is calculated.
 For mixel-level orthogonal arrays Helmert contrasts are used.
 For more details on the calculation of the model matrices see :cpp:func:`array2modelmatrix`.